What Does a Realtor Do?

 Schedule and Attend the Closing

-After all necessary repairs have are complete, it is time for you to schedule the closing.
+After all the necessary repairs have are complete, it is time for you to schedule the closing.
 Depending upon the which state in which you are selling your property, attorneys may need to be present at the closing.
 Therefore, your agent will be responsible for coordinating a closing time, date, and location for the buyer’s attorney, seller’s attorney, buyer, seller, and buyer’s agent.